suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.DotNet.Path

 The path to .NET binaries.
-This value is determined during template expansion.
+This value is determined during template expansion if `buildDotNet` is true.
 If the .NET binaries do not exist, they will be downloaded to this path.

 ### Carpenter.Pipeline.Reason (pipelineReason)